setgree/setharielgreen/content/portfolio/index.md

 I specialize in meta-analyses of behavioral science literature.
 Two projects are currently in-progress:

 * a meta-analysis of [vegan persuasion literature](https://forum.effectivealtruism.org/posts/k9qqGZtmWz3x4yaaA/environmental-and-health-appeals-are-the-most-effective);
-* a [how-to guide](https://github.com/setgree/ExerciseScienceRedesign) for field experiments and identification strategies for sports scientists;
+* a [how-to guide](https://github.com/setgree/ExerciseScienceRedesign) for field experiments and identification strategies for sports scientists.

 My work is generously supported by the NIH and by the [Food Systems Research Fund](https://www.fsrfund.org/).